ZenithVal/OSCLock/README.md

-VRChat OSC Tool that can put control an eseesmart bluetooth lock.
-Maybe more later.

 This app can control an eseesmart Bluetooth lock.
 Personally tested it with [this lock.](https://www.amazon.com/gp/product/B096S7PTS1) <br> We take no responsibility for unsafe usage and provide no warranty.
 Have a backup plan!